krishaamer/green-filter-research/research/literature/design.md

 ***The Climate Action Simulation*** in educating users about **success scenarios**.

-***Zero Waste Lifestyle*** is the opposite of overconsumption.
-Zero waste suggests people buy in bulk to save.
-Buying in bulk for more savings and to reduce packaging.
-Through group purchases and community investing while also reducing consumption.

-***Minimalism*** is a movement of people living a simple life.
-This is always going to be a small percentage of people.
-@costaHowFinnishCulture2018: Finnish socialists: minimalism.
-Tokyo
-@tokyosimpleecolifeWhatLearnedMy2021.

 There’s a number of user interface design patterns that have provide successful across a range of social media apps, copied from one to another, to the extent that the largest social media apps share a